Quansight/Quansight-website/apps/consulting/posts/improvements-to-bsr-matrix-multiplication-in-pytorch.md

 We have evaluated the performance of new kernels.
 The performance is measured by speedup compared to the dense implementation.
 Whenever the functionality exists in both pytorch 2.1 and 2.0, we show the metrics for both versions.
-All experiments are performed using the `cuda` device type on a system with a single NVIDIA A100-80G, and CUDA 11.8.
-We evaluated kernels using 2-dimensional tensors with shape `(n, n)` (n=4096) for all tensor arguments.
+All experiments are performed on a single NVIDIA A100-80G GPU, using CUDA 11.8.
+We evaluated kernels using 2-dimensional tensors with shape `(n, n)` (`n`=4096) for all tensor arguments.
 We report performance at different Sparsity (%).
 This metric describes the fraction of elements which are implicitly zero, so a tensor with 90% sparsity contains only 10% of the values compared to a dense tensor with the same shape.

 ### `sampled_addmm` (SDD)

-In the case of this operation, a dense equivalent would involve the composition between matrix multiplication and a masking operation.
+Strictly speaking, a dense equivalent would involve the composition between matrix multiplication and a masking operation.
 Here, we have chosen for the dense baseline a normal matrix multiplication without masking since, in practice, the masking operation may not be used if the inputs are not sparse, for example, when computing gradients.
 This gives us a harder target to hit,